Lost Soul Aside

-Lost Soul Aside is a 2025 action-adventure role-playing game developed by Ultizero Games, a Shanghai-based studio, and published by Sony Interactive Entertainment.
-The player assumes the role of Kaser, who embarks on a perilous journey to save his sister Louisa and the rest of humanity from the Voidrax.
-The game began as a one-man project by the developer Yang Bing, but it became part of Sony's China Hero Project, an initiative supporting Chinese developers, and gradually grew into a team effort.
+Lost Soul Aside is a 2025 action-adventure role-playing game developed by Ultizero Games and published by Sony Interactive Entertainment.
+The player assumes the role of Kaser, who embarks on a quest to save his sister Louisa and the rest of humanity from the Voidrax.
+The game began as a solo project by the developer Yang Bing, but it became part of Sony's China Hero Project and gradually grew into a team effort.

 Lost Soul Aside was released for PlayStation 5 and Windows on 29 August 2025.
 It received mixed reviews from critics.

 Gameplay

-Lost Soul Aside is a single-player action-adventure role-playing game.
+Lost Soul Aside is an action-adventure role-playing game.

+It is played in single-player mode from a third-person perspective.

-The player controls the protagonist Kaser, who is aided by his companion Arena—a character capable of transforming into weapons and other elements used in battles and throughout the journey.
-The combat system features a Sword, Greatsword, Poleblade, and Scythe as weapons.
-It also features Arena Powers, which are abilities that can have offensive and other effects.
+The player controls the protagonist Kaser, who is aided by his companion Arena, a character capable of transforming into weapons and other elements used in battles and throughout the journey.
+Kaser can wield a sword, greatsword, poleblade, and scythe as weapons.
+He can also unleash Arena powers, which are abilities that may have offensive and other effects.

 The game follows a linear progression interspersed with a few open areas.
 The character Liana functions as the manual save system and hub for the player at specific points in the game.
-In the story, she often meets the protagonist along the way to document his adventures for her novel.
+Within the story, she frequently encounters Kaser throughout the journey and documents his adventures for her novel.

-The game offers the Surge of Voidrax, a challenge mode featuring a 100 waves of various enemies.
+The game includes the Surge of Voidrax, a challenge mode that features a hundred waves of enemies.